How to Talk to eRecruiting Technology Providers About Accessibility

 - Product plans.
 If applicable, make a point of asking what accessibility improvements will be found in the next release of a product (Note: This typically applies to software products).
 This can be the subject of a purchasing negotiation—a schedule of committed accessibility improvements known as a remediation plan.

 In the end, your goal is to develop a collaborative relationship with the technology providers in your circle.
-And no matter what the outcome of your conversations, your adventures in vendor communication can breed fruitful results.
+And no matter what the outcome of your conversations, your adventures in vendor communication can have fruitful results.
 Experienced technology providers have a lot to teach you, while informed, smart questions can help vendors identify ways to make their products better and more accessible.
 Keep in mind that every time OEM accessibility experts hear from customers like you, they gain more intelligence about market needs, and stories to tell management about the impact of their accessibility work.

 - PEAT's Accessible Technology Action Steps: A Guide for Employers - Action Step 4: Buy & Implement